 Windows Desktop Sharing

-Windows Desktop Sharing is a multiple-party screen-sharing technology.
+Windows Desktop Sharing is used by software developers to create applications that use multiple-party screen-sharing technology.
 Key scenarios include remote assistance, real-time collaboration and conferencing, and video communication.
 With Remote Desktop Services, a session is always created when a user connects remotely through Remote Desktop Protocol (RDP).
 With Windows Desktop Sharing, a local desktop can be transmitted over an RDP connection without creating an additional session.

 Windows Desktop Sharing is designed for use by developers of applications that incorporate screen sharing functionality.